Church of the Incarnation (Dallas, Texas): Traditional

-The traditional component of the church's music program is under the direction of organist/choirmaster Scott Dettra.
-Dettra assumed the position in August 2012 after serving as organist of Washington National Cathedral.
-Prior to Dettra's arrival, the position was held by Richard Sparks (interim).
-Kit Jacobson currently serves as the director of music, assisted by organist Owen Reid.
+The traditional component of the church's music program is under the direction of organist/choirmaster Kit Jacobson, who joined the parish staff in 2023.
+This post was previously held by Scott Dettra (formerly of Washington National Cathedral and St. Paul's, K Street) from 2012 to 2022.
+Previous directors include Richard Sparks (2011-2012, interim), Christopher Berry (2009-2011), Kevin Clarke (1990-2008), and Russell Brydon (1947-1990).
+Jacobson is currently assisted by organist Owen Reid.

 For choral evensong, which is held each Sunday from September through May, the choir takes after the English cathedral and collegiate tradition in following the rite set forth in the 1662 Book of Common Prayer.
 The choirs use one setting of the Preces and Responses throughout the month, many settings of the Magnificat and Nunc Dimittis are used in rotation, and the remaining music is determined by the propers for the day.
 In December 2012 the ensemble was heard in a nationwide broadcast of their annual Service of Lessons & Carols; the broadcast was carried by Public Radio International.